isc-projects/kea/doc/guide/api.rst

    }

 The returned response contains a list of maps.
-Each map contains a subnet identifier, prefix and shared network name to which the subnet belongs.
-If the subnet does not belong to a shared netork the name is null.
-The metadata includes database specific information associated with the subnets.
-The returned list does not contain full subnet definitions.
-Use ``remote-subnet4-get`` to fetch the full information about the selected subnets.
+Each map contains a subnet identifier, prefix, and shared network name to which the subnet belongs.
+If the subnet does not belong to a shared network, the name is null.
+The metadata includes database-specific information associated with the subnets.
+The returned list does not contain full subnet definitions; use ``remote-subnet4-get`` to fetch the complete information about the selected subnets.

 .. _reference-remote-subnet4-set: